Depression Strikes Today's Teen Girls Especially Hard

 The findings are just the latest in a steady stream of research showing that women of all ages experience higher rates of depression compared to men, says psychologist and author Catherine Steiner-Adair.
 And no wonder, she says — despite gains in employment, education and salary, women and girls are still "continually bombarded by media messages, dominant culture, humor and even political figures about how they look — no matter how smart, gifted, or passionate they are."

-Today's constant online connections — via texting, Facebook, instagram and Snapchat, — can exacerbate that harsh focus on looks and other judgements from peers, she says.
+Today's constant online connections — via texting, Facebook, Instagram and Snapchat, — can exacerbate that harsh focus on looks and other judgments from peers, she says.
 The uptick in teen depression Mojtabai found after 2011 could be evidence of that.

-Mojtabai says girls, in particular "are more likely to use these new means of communication, so may be exposed to more cyberbullying or other negative effects of this latest social media."
+Mojtabai says girls, in particular, "are more likely to use these new means of communication, so may be exposed to more cyberbullying or other negative effects of this latest social media."

 The effects can feel devastating, says Steiner-Adair.

 "We know girls are very vulnerable to defining themselves in comparison to others," she says.
-Her young female patients often tell her they get their "entire identity" from their phone, she says, constantly checking the number of "tags, likes, instagram photos and snapchat stories."
+Her young female patients often tell her they get their "entire identity" from their phone, she says, constantly checking the number of "tags, likes, Instagram photos and Snapchat stories."

 Steiner-Adair urges schools to be proactive in trying to reduce teens' feelings of being "left out" or judged.
-One tool, she says, might be a course in mindfulness — a form of meditation that has been shown to offer measurable health benefits, and can help reduce anxiety and depression.
+One tool, she says, might be a course in mindfulness — a form of meditation that has been shown to offer measurable health benefits and can help reduce anxiety and depression.

 Such training can help teach kids that their brain "on tech" actually needs a rest, Steiner-Adair says.
 Mindfulness training teaches the value of solitude and can help practitioners calm the urge to constantly check the phone — a useful skill for people of all ages and gender.